nReyna/capstone-VeCan-or-VeCant/README.md

 <!--- == === == === == === == === Appendix B === == === == === == === == == --->

 ### 4. Appendix: Processing Text

-The pipeline used to process the review text consisted of
+The pipeline used to process the review text consisted of:
--  Removing stop words:
+**Removing stop words:**
   -  This removed words that are typically found in English text such as, 'the', 'a', 'is'... from review text.
 Also, there are some very passionate reveiwers on Yelp so I removed instances of words that did not seem very helpful: 'reeeeally',